EmployeeIssues.comU.S. Employee Rights in Plain English

 If you reasonably believe that you've been a victim of association discrimination under the Americans with Disabilities Act, then you may file a discrimination charge with the Equal Employment Opportunity Commission (EEOC).
 In fact, you must first file a charge with the EEOC (or state equivalent) before filing a private lawsuit, if you have a mind to.
 (A lawsuit might reward better than an EEOC action.)

 If you need help filing your association discrimination charge, subsequent lawsuit or both, consult a lawyer.
-(Lawyers often take discrimination cases on contingency.)
+(Lawyers often take winnable discrimination cases on contingency.)
 But, whether you first consult a lawyer or file a charge with the EEOC, don't wait too long; a relatively short statute of limitations applies.

 Your employer is prohibited from retaliating against you for filing an association discrimination charge or a subsequent lawsuit.
 Your employer is also prohibited from retaliating against you and your witnesses for participating in related proceedings.